robertfmurdock/robertfmurdock.github.io/_drafts/2026-06-07-questionable-future.md

 leaders that can productively channel these pressures, rather than get swept away entirely?
 How do we ensure that our core responsibilities - working, deliverable, trustworthy software - don't get lost in the flood?

-### Close: Call to Humility
+## Who We Become

 Have you felt any of this?
 Do these questions speak to you in any way?
-If so-and no pressure if they don't; you're not alone.
+If so—and no pressure if they don't—you're not alone.
 One maxim I've found perennially useful is "you are what you do."
 Any behavior that you build into your life, whether intentionally or under protest, reinforces itself.
 You internalize it and it becomes part of you.
 I've always found it to be a useful reminder of where I need to draw lines; how long I can live in an unstable state.